New York Times Bestselling Ghostwriter,

 While my specialty is proposals, I'm highly skilled at every aspect of book development.
 For example, if you have an existing manuscript, please know that I'm a world-class book editor.
 I've turned books that no one wanted to buy into New York Times bestsellers through thoughtful—and at times brutal—cuts, revisions, and rewriting.

-I'm exceptionally great at providing analysis, editorial, and ghostwriting help.
+I'm exceptional at providing analysis, editorial, and ghostwriting help.
 That's why even Hollywood screenwriters rely on me to tell them whether